Old Fashioned Blackberry Cobbler is one of the easiest desserts you can make.

 It is scrumptious served with my fluffy, pure Homemade Whipped Cream.

-This is an easy Old Fashioned Cobbler that tastes like my Mama made from my just-picked wild blackberries when I was growing up.
+This is an easy Old Fashioned Cobbler that tastes like my Mama made from my twin sister and my just-picked wild blackberries when I was growing up.

-You will bring delicious food and pleasant memories of blackberry picking to your table, making new memories for your family.
+You will bring delicious food and pleasant memories of blackberry picking to your table, if you ever picked wild blackberries, making new memories for your family.

 Put frozen blackberries in a 3 qt. casserole dish or similar baking pan.Set aside.